-Idiot Plot: You would think that in episode eight, where it demonstrates Onigase's strength, the handcuffs wouldn't be too hard for her to brake.
-At least Medaka had the excuse of 'she didn't think Onigase would want the handcuffs broken.'
+Idiot Plot: You would think that in episode eight, where it demonstrates Onigase's strength, the handcuffs wouldn't be too hard for her to break.
+At least Medaka had the excuse of "she didn't think Onigase would want the handcuffs broken."

 Jerkass Woobie: The true nature of the Minus class.
 To quote one Minus: "Do you know the taste of gas that your parent makes you swallow?
 How about the taste of licking a perverted teacher's shoe?
 The taste of sand that your classmates make you swallow?
 At least you know the taste of a newspaper that was the only food you could obtain?
 Of course you don't know, because you guys are the happy ones.
 But those kinds of tastes are just how it is for us, Class Minus 13's members.
 We have experienced the worst, that's why we can do the worst."

 Hitoyoshi has Medaka, Shiranui, Kikaijima, Mukae, Ajimu, Naze, Akune, Kumagawa, Maguro, Munakata, and now Tsugiha.

 Kumagawa is also shaping up to be this, sharing pretty much all of the above characters, but replacing himself with Hitoyoshi, Maguro with Gagamaru, Munakata with Shibushi, and Tsugiha with Ima.
 And for some reason there was a picture of him and Shiranui with Hinokage...